 - Nigh-Invulnerability: Mechagodzilla is made from space-titanium and sports an unbreakable force field.
 Ultimately subverted, however, as it turns out Caesar's physical blows are strong enough to deal serious damage to it once Godzilla gives him the opening to do so.

 - No-Nonsense Nemesis: From its first appearance, Mechagodzilla establishes itself as a villain who is not to be trifled with.
 It quickly sends Anguirus into retreat in brutal fashion, straight up blasts Godzilla with missiles upon revealing its true form, viciously beats down King Caesar once it adapts to Caesar reflecting its eye-beams, and when Godzilla arrives it relentlessly unloads its full arsenal on the heroic kaiju.
-While Godzilla vs. Megalon featured goofy theatrics from Gigan and Megalon, Mechagodzilla has no use for such silliness; no posing, no taunting.
+While Godzilla vs. Megalon featured goofy theatrics from Gigan and Megalon, Mechagodzilla has no tolerance for such silliness; no posing, no taunting.
 Mechagodzilla carries out the orders of its creators with a cold and ruthless efficiency like a 50-meter tall Terminator, shooting first and not asking questions period.
 As the penultimate foe in the Showa series (with Titanosaurus joining it in the following sequel), Mechagodzilla gave Godzilla one last legitimate threat before his hiatus.

 - Off with His Head!: How Mechagodzilla is finally defeated due to Godzilla's new magnetic based powers, as Godzilla's able to pull the machine towards him where he can then twist its head off its shoulders.

 - Precision F-Strike: A mild one, but in a mid-70s' Godzilla movie it really stands out.
 The Simian leader spouts this gem before unveiling Mechagodzilla in his true form: "Damn Godzilla!
 You're mistaken if you think your powers are a match for Mechagodzilla!"